GeoscienceAustralia/hiperseis/seismic/xcorqc/Readme.md

 Cross-correlation results are written out as NetCDF-4 files for each station-pair.
 Interrogating cross-correlation results requires interactive visualization capabilities.
 [Panoply], a freely available cross-platform tool, which is also available on NCI VDIs, can be used to visualize the results interactively.
 A quick intro to [Panoply] is available [here].

-## Fetching Permanent Stations Data

-For experimentation, `client_data.py` can be used to fetch permanent stations data, for a given time-range, at given location (lat, lon).
-Permanent station locations for AU can be found on the [FDSN website].

 ## Setting up NCI Gadi environment for running cross-correlations

 These instructions are for users of the National Computational Infrastructure (NCI) facility at the Australian National University.
-The following is the recommended Python environment setup process within an individual user's account that has been validated and is a known working configuration.
+The recommended Python environment setup process, within an individual user's account, is as follows:

 ### Order of operations